This Discussion channel is currently closed.

 Default_avatar

-William Arockiasamy over 6 years ago
+William Arockiasamy about 7 years ago

 I am planning to install a solar ground mount system at my property.
 Unreasonable fees levied would greatly discourage investments in this type of going green efforts.
 The fees should be appropriately assessed only on energy sold back to the grid.